 |

-The topic of population is a Gordian knot of issues because you cannot pull on it without pulling on the issues of women's rights, religion, racism, classism, sexism, eugenics, economics, and scapegoating mothers and the world's poor for environmental problems. (links)
+Population is a knot of issues that you cannot pull on without pulling on the threads of racism, classism, sexism, eugenics, and economics.

 It is also a contentious personal issue.
-Women with children get criticized for contributing to the destruction of the environment, for making bad choices, for being bad parents and even for causing poverty; women without children get criticized for being selfish, anti-child or anti-family.
-(Nobody's Mother: Life without kids )
+Women without children get criticized for being selfish, anti-child or anti-family (see the book Nobody's Mother: Life Without Kids ) while women with children get criticized for contributing to the destruction of the environment, for making bad choices, for being bad parents and even for causing poverty.

-Before I go any further, it is important to state that I am not advocating that women have more, or fewer, babies.
-I am however writing to point out that:
+Before I go any further, it is important to emphasize I am not advocating women have more, or fewer, babies.
+I am only writing to point out the following:

-- Because of this, women in countries with falling fertility rates may face coercive or repressive pro-natal policies;
+- Because a growth-model economy depends on women having babies, women in countries with falling fertility rates might face coercive pro-natal policies.

-- Overpopulation alarmism leads to an implied 'let them die' sentiment (see Part 2) directed against the world's poor (easy target) because it takes attention away from the economic drivers of environmental destruction (hard target);
+- Overpopulation alarmism leads to an implied 'let them die' sentiment (see Part 3) towards the world's poor (easy target) while it takes attention away from the economic factors that drive of environmental destruction (difficult target);

-- A universal Guaranteed Livable Income addresses these problems and is most likely to create population equilibrium.
+- A universal Guaranteed Livable Income (aka basic income) would most likely create population equilibrium.

-People imagine that a world with fewer people would mean more for them: more stuff, more resources, more space, and higher wages since there would be fewer people competing for jobs.
-This is all very logical... but not under an illogical economic growth system.
+People imagine that a world with fewer people means more for them: more stuff, more resources, more space, and higher wages (with fewer people competing for jobs).
+This sounds logical... but it can't happen under an illogical economic growth model.
+This is why we end up with headlines like these:

 "Not enough babies: Report fingers new threat to economy" — Wall Street Journal, Aug.
 23, 2005 (US) "The Empty Cradle: How Falling Birthrates Threaten World Prosperity What to Do About It" — Phillip Longman, 2004